-On the other hand, Hauptwerk has auto-learn; but also, with the since-rescinded annoyance intentional bug, required periodic free version re-registration, which among other enticing attributes makes the free organ user forever dependent on the continued existence, support, and financial health of the admirable but not necessarily immortal Hauptwerk organization. ...
+On the other hand, Hauptwerk has auto-learn; but also, with the since-rescinded annoyance intentional bug, would’ve required periodic free version re-registration, which among other enticing attributes makes the free organ user forever dependent on the continued existence, support, and financial health of the admirable but not necessarily immortal Hauptwerk organization. ...
 And the software can take hours to download and install.

 You pay no money, you takes your choice. ...
 But that too is really fiction....